 Bulbs and bulblike plants, Perennials, Flowers

-Use in rock gardens or under flowering shrubs, naturalize in woodland, or grow in pots.
+Use in rock gardens or under flowering shrubs, naturalize in woodlands, or grow in pots.
 Plant in fall, setting bulbs 3–4 in. deep and 3 in. apart in moist soil with ample humus.
-Prefer year-round moisture.
+They prefer year-round moisture.
 Do not divide often; when division is necessary, do the job right after bloom.

-Delicate plant, with upright tems 6–9 in. high bearing inch-long flowers, their inner segments marked at tips with a green crescent.
-Old favorite 'Flore Pleno' has double blooms.
+Delicate plant, with upright stems to 6–9 in. high bearing inch-long flowers; their inner segments are marked at the tips with a green crescent.
+Old favorite ‘Flore Pleno’ has double blooms.

 Native to eastern North America.
 Creeping stems send up erect branches to 6 in. high, with oval, 2-in....

 Native to Europe, North Africa.
 Probably best as multistemmed tree; grows moderately quickly to 7...